 How to get out of a Catch-22 situation?

 In the spring of 2009, Gemma had been invited to join the newly established Global Natives Club by Kim, a childhood friend, whose sister was one of the founders.
 Emma's brother Jimmy was seventeen at the time and already quite fluent in French.
 So they connected with a family in Cannes, where Jimmy spent the summer.
-His French improved noticeably, so did his manners.
-A year later Kim told Gemma about the Eye-Opener Grant.
+His French improved noticeably, so - to his parents' delight - did his manners.
+A year later Kim told Gemma about the brand new Eye-Opener Grant.

 Today, Emma is a goldsmith.
 A talented and happy goldsmith.